 When we take a sip of Espresso after fifteen or, say, thirty minutes of brewing, the taste of our cup of joe is not as good as we are looking for.
-So, does Espresso gets expired?
+So, Does Espresso go bad?

-The answer to this question is subjective.
-Some people notice the change in taste in five minutes, while some people can’t sense the taste even after one day.
+The answer to how long is Espresso god for is subjective.
+Some people notice the change in taste in five minutes, while some people can’t sense the taste even after one hour.
 It depends on how sensitive are your taste buds.

-I experimented to see how the taste of Espresso changes over time.
-For the sake of the experiment, I brewed 6 different shots of Espresso.
+I was curious to know how the taste of espresso changes over time.
+So, I conducted an experiment and brewed 6 different shots of Espresso.

 I drank the shot, which I brewed at the last within 10 to 15 seconds of brewing.
-This shot has a very satisfying aroma, but it was too hot that I could not distinguish among flavor profiles fully.
+This shot has a very satisfying aroma, but it was so hot that I could not fully distinguish among flavor profiles.

-I drank the next shot after three minutes of brewing, it was much flavorful, and I loved that.
+I drank the next shot after three minutes of brewing, it was at perfect drinking temperature and much more flavorful, and I loved that.

-I drank the next shots by giving the gap of 30 minutes among them.
+I drank the next shots by giving a gap of 30 minutes among them.
 I noticed that the flavor of Espresso gets bitter over time, and the aroma also diminishes with time.

-The shot I had at the last was too bitter that I managed to take only one small sip from it.
+The shot I had at the last was too bitter and stale and I completely hated it.

 But the taste and the texture of Espresso change significantly over time.
 It gets more and more bitter over time.
 And the thick layer of Crema you notice over the freshly brewed shot of Espresso also gets mixed in the Espresso.

-Why the taste of Espresso changes over time?
+Why does the taste of Espresso change over time?

-You might be wondering why the taste of Espresso gets more and more bitter over time.
+You might be wondering why Espresso tastes bad over time.
 The simple answer is oxidation!

 There are free hydrogen ions present in the shot of freshly brewed shot of Espresso.
 These free hydrogen ions are the reason behind the acidity and the slightly sour taste of Espresso.